Lackenvil-Walker/Forex-Insight-AI/replit.md

-# ForexAI - AI-Powered Trading Intelligence Platform
+# Forex Edge - Trade Smart

 ## Overview

-ForexAI is a full-stack web application that provides AI-powered forex chart analysis.
+Forex Edge is a full-stack web application that provides AI-powered forex chart analysis.
 Users can upload trading charts and receive institutional-grade analysis including trend detection, entry/exit points, stop-loss levels, and trading recommendations.
 The platform uses a credit-based model where admins manually manage user credits.

 ## Recent Changes

+- **December 21, 2025**: Rebranded from ForexAI to Forex Edge with new logo and tagline "Trade Smart".
+- **December 21, 2025**: Added Docker deployment configuration for self-hosted deployment.
 - **December 15, 2025**: Added Gemini as an AI provider option.
 Admins can now switch between Groq, Gemini, and OpenAI in Settings.
 - **December 12, 2025**: Removed Stripe integration (not available in South Africa).
 Added Paystack payment gateway for credit purchases in ZAR.
 Users can now buy credit packages directly through the Pricing page.